 |High School GPA||Required|

-|High School Class Rank||Recommended|
+|High School Class Rank||Neither required nor recommended|

-|Completion of College Preparatory Program||Required|
+|Completion of College Preparatory Program||Considered but not required|

 |Recommendations||Neither required nor recommended|